-WASHINGTON (Reuters) - President Barack Obama's administration on Monday sought to allay concerns that its push for stronger drug patent protections in a Transpacific trade deal would raise the cost of life-saving drugs out of the reach of many of the region's poor people.
+WASHINGTON (Reuters) - The Obama administration on Monday sought to allay concerns that the U.S. push for stronger drug patent protections in a Transpacific trade deal would raise the cost of life-saving treatments out of the reach of the region's poor people.

 "The Obama administration is coordinating and deploying trade policy tools to help reduce potential barriers to access to medicines, while also supporting innovation and the development of new medicines by the U.S. pharmaceutical and other health industries," the U.S. Trade Representative's office said in a paper obtained by Reuters.

-The negotiations are at a critical stage with the countries aiming for the "broad outlines" of a deal by the time Obama hosts the annual Asia Pacific Economic Cooperation summit meeting November 12-13 in Honolulu.
+The negotiations are at a critical stage as the countries aim for the "broad outlines" of a deal by the time President Barack Obama hosts the annual Asia Pacific Economic Cooperation summit meeting on November 12-13 in Hawaii.

 Groups such as Doctor Without Borders have raised concern about "hard-line intellectual property policies" in the TPP pact that they said could greatly diminish access to affordable medicines for millions of people.

-TPP countries include the United States, Australia, Brunei Darussalam, Chile, Malaysia, New Zealand, Peru, Singapore and Vietnam.
+TPP countries include the United States, Australia, Brunei, Chile, Malaysia, New Zealand, Peru, Singapore and Vietnam.

-Other countries such as Japan, Canada, South Korea, Thailand and the Philippines have expressed interest in joining the pact, which proponents hope will eventually be extended to all 21 members of APEC, which also includes China, Russia, Mexico and several other large economies.
+Other countries such as Japan, Canada, South Korea, Thailand and the Philippines have expressed interest in joining the pact.
+Proponents hope it will eventually be extended to all 21 members of APEC, which also includes China, Russia, Mexico and several other large economies.

-In its paper, USTR said the United States was proposing a "TPP access window" that would promote the availability of innovative life-saving and life-enhancing medicines and simultaneously establish a pathway for generic versions to enter those markets as quickly as possible.
+In its paper, USTR said the United States was proposing a "TPP access window" to promote availability of innovative life-saving and life-enhancing medicines and set up a pathway for generic versions to enter those markets as quickly as possible.

 The U.S. proposal also reaffirms the commitment of TPP countries to the World Trade Organization's Doha Declaration, USTR said.
 That 2001 pledge emphasized the WTO's intellectual property rules do not and should not prevent member governments from acting to protect public health.

-(Reporting by Doug Palmer; editing by Doina Chiacu)
+(Reporting by Doug Palmer; Editing by John O'Callaghan and Cynthia Osterman)